ersuman/myidea/README.md

 Current ODI format is of 50 overs innings, I find this format too much boooooring...
 That's why I am suggesting this **NEW** ODI format.
 **Rules:**
 * Match will be of 40 overs for each team
-* Team-A and Team-B will play(bat/bowl) alternatively 10-10 overs.
+* Team-A and Team-B will play(bat/bowl) alternatively 10-10 or 20-20 overs.

 This format would enhance the excitement for both teams compared to the traditional 50-over format.
 In the current format, if the batting team plays for 50 overs, the chasing team's fans may not experience as much engagement.
 Additionally, this new format has the potential to conclude earlier if one team significantly outperforms the other, leading to a more decisive result.